moliver28/research-handbook/content/handbook/engineering/infrastructure/team/scalability/project-management/index.md

 When the epic is closed, it can remain associated to the top-level epic.
 When we have too many epics associated, or when the end-of-year summary is produced, these epics are moved to the "Completed in Year xxx" epics, of which [this](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1266) is an example.

+## Non-Project Work

+There are times when the Scalability teams are working on smaller issues that do not make up a project.

+If this work should be reflected in the Grand Review, the issue should be attached to the "Non Project Work" epic that is a child of the top-level epic, and any noteworthy items should be added to the summary for that week.

+Always consider if these smaller issues should be batched to demonstrate progress on a particular part of the system.
+It is OK to have epics that are lower priority and longer running as a way of grouping this work together.

 ## Issue boards

 The Scalability group [issue boards](https://gitlab.com/gitlab-com/gl-infra/scalability/-/boards/) track